 Sculptform offers two options for wrapped aluminium, our Wood Finish Aluminium range and our Real Timber Veneer.

 How does wrapped aluminium work?

-For both options a thin veneer is wrapped around aluminium Click-on battens, providing a timber aesthetic.
+For both options a thin veneer is wrapped around our aluminium products.
 Wrapping takes place in our Australian factory, allowing us to ensure the signature Sculptform level of quality.

 - A variety of applications

 Our wood finish range can be used for interior or exterior applications, allowing for seamless transitions between areas.

 - Resistant to fade

 We have weather tested our wood finish wraps and found that they are up to three times more resistant to fade than other wood look aluminium products on the market.